philipstubbs13/ReactCoin/README.md

 For more information on deploying an app to Heroku, refer to the [Heroku documentation](https://www.heroku.com/).

 This app is also deployed to Now.
-For information on deploying an app to Now, refer to the [Now documentation](https://zeit.co/).
+For information on deploying a static React app to Now, refer to the [Now documentation](https://zeit.co/).

 ## <a name="technologies-used"></a> Technologies used to build app